ricardomar/Colour-picker-and-data-extractor-from-colour-bar--colour-map-and-heatmap-plots/README.md

 - mouseMove.m

-Routine that is executed every time you mouve the mousse over the target image.
+  -Routine that is executed every time you mouve the mousse over the target image.

-You can use the custom "myKnnSearch.m", native "knnsearch.m" or other multi-dimensional search criteria.
+  -You can use the custom "myKnnSearch.m", native "knnsearch.m" or other multi-dimensional search criteria.

 - myKnnSearch.m

-Routine that is executed to search the nearest colour (Euclidean distance) to the picked pixel in target image and estimate the corresponding colour bar value.
+  -Routine that is executed to search the nearest colour (Euclidean distance) to the picked pixel in target image and estimate the corresponding colour bar value.

 - Color_Bar.jpg

-Example of a colour bar.
+  -Example of a colour bar.

-Colour bar should be oriented verticaly and represent a linear scale.
+  -Colour bar should be oriented verticaly and represent a linear scale.
 Lower value at the bottom.
 Higher value at the top.

-Colour bar and target image should be both RGB images or grayscale images.
+  -Colour bar and target image should be both RGB images or grayscale images.

-Best option to get a good version of a colour bar is to printscreen the source of that colour bar: eg: a scientific paper.
+  -Best option to get a good version of a colour bar is to printscreen the source of that colour bar: eg: a scientific paper.

 - Sample_Target_Image.jpg

-Example of a target image, which is going to be explored by mouse.
+  -Example of a target image, which is going to be explored by mouse.

-Colour bar and target image should be both RGB images or grayscale images.
+  -Colour bar and target image should be both RGB images or grayscale images.

-Best option to get a good version of a target image is to printscreen the source of that target image. eg: a scientific paper.
+  -Best option to get a good version of a target image is to printscreen the source of that target image. eg: a scientific paper.